 We are committed to fostering a culture where energy companies are putting consumers first and acting in line with their obligations.
 We want to see energy companies across the sector identifying risks that may arise, managing these effectively and putting things right quickly when things do go wrong, including offering effective redress to consumers who have suffered.
-As part of our strategy to incentivise this culture, we revised our Enforcement Guidelines and Penalty Statement, which set out our approach to investigations and to calculating penalties for breaches.
-Through an effective approach to enforcement action, we hope to deter conduct that is detrimental to consumers and ensure visible and meaningful consequences for businesses that fail consumers; incentivising companies to put consumers first.
+As part of our strategy to incentivise this culture, we revised our 2014 Enforcement Guidelines and Penalty Statement, in line with new legislative developments last year.
+These set out our approach to investigations and to calculating penalties for breaches.
+Through an effective approach to enforcement action, we work to deter conduct that is detrimental to consumers and ensure visible and meaningful consequences for businesses that fail consumers, incentivising companies to put consumers first.

 We will continue to open investigations, issue orders or directions, accept undertakings or commitments and impose penalties in accordance with our priorities and where this is required to deter breaches.
-We will continue to conduct these investigations and make decisions in relation to breaches in line with our Enforcement Guidelines.
+We will continue to conduct these investigations and make decisions on breaches in line with our Enforcement Guidelines.
 We will report our performance of enforcement cases in our annual publication of the Enforcement Overview.
 We remain committed to improving our practices using lessons from the cases that we have conducted, including input we receive from companies following the closure of an investigation.
 In 2017 we will host another annual Enforcement Conference to share insights from our investigations.